brianguenter/Julia-Programming-Workflow/Workflow.md

 If you are a beginner you won't need more packages in your `setup.jl` file until you have much more experience with the language.
 You can skip the next section and go to the Install VSCode section.

 ## Advanced setup.jl file
 This `startup.jl` file adds packages to help you manage github repos and to benchmark and debug code.
-If you are not familiar with github and have never benchmarked code you should skip this section.
+If you are not familiar with github or have never benchmarked code you should skip this section.

 Create this `setup.jl` instead of the basic `startup.jl` file:
 ```